abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## GGA-PBE table (oncvpsp NC pseudos)

-Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction in included except for pseudos in which the all-electron (AE) core is too localized or pseudos having 1s in valence.
+Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction is always included except for pseudos in which the all-electron (AE) core is too localized (mentioned above) or pseudos having 1s in valence.
 Pseudos with the GW tag have good logarithmic derivatives up to

 ## H